Talha-Ijaz-Qureshi/personalsite/README.md

-# Welcome to My playground.
+# Welcome to My Playground.
 I'm tal and is my personal website, you'll find information about me.
 Enjoy.